USA Customs Clearance Logo White

 Make Importing Smooth as Silk with USA Customs Clearance

-USA Customs Clearance, powered by AFC International, can help you make sure that there are no surprises at the border.
-Importers handling things on their own, especially when new to the process, can miss a step and be subject to hefty fines and fees at the border.
-Working with a Licensed Customs Broker ensures a smooth importing process and guarantees your transaction is smooth as silk.
+USA Customs Clearance can ensure that you don’t encounter surprises at your port of entry.
+Importers handling things on their own, especially when new to the process, can miss a step and incur hefty fines due to even the most honest mistakes.
+Working with a licensed customs broker ensures a smooth importing process and guarantees your transaction is smooth as silk.

 Share This Article